 Fundraising Activities.
 A fundraiser is an event that includes any activity during which currency, tokens, tickets, donation for, or other forms of payment are exchanged for the sale or purchase of a product.
 Giving away food but suggesting a donation would be considered a fundraiser since funds will be raised as a result.
-A vending machine for which profits are used to support a school-sponsored club or activity, such as an athletics team or choir, is a fundraiser.
 Purchasing tickets or tokens to be exchanged later during the school day for food items would also be considered to be a sale of food for a fundraiser.